 This is where homeowner’s insurance comes in.
-A homeowner policy – whether it’s for a single- or multi-family family house, townhome, or condo– can protect your home and your belongings from the various risks that could potentially occur in one’s life, and it can help you rebuild your home in the event of a total loss (up to your policy limit).
+A homeowner policy – whether it’s for a single or multi-family family house, townhome, or condo– can protect your home and your belongings from the various risks that could potentially occur in one’s life.
+It can also help you rebuild your home in the event of a total loss, up to your policy’s limit.

-A standard homeowner’s insurance policy includes the following types of coverage:
+A standard homeowner’s insurance policy includes the following multiple types of coverage.
+The typical home insurance policy usually covers the following areas:

-- Dwelling Coverage – Dwelling coverage is the basis for all homeowner’s insurance policies.
-It typically covers your physical dwelling (including ceilings, walls, and flooring).
+Dwelling coverage is the basis for all homeowner’s insurance policies.
+It typically covers your physical dwelling.
+This includes all elements of your home, including your ceilings, walls, and flooring.

-- Other Structures: Covers structures not attached to your house, such as detached garages, storage sheds, and fences are damaged or destroyed by a covered loss.
+Other structures that are not attached to your house, such as detached garages, storage sheds, and fences can certainly become damaged or destroyed.
+If you’re able to secure coverage for these structures, you’ll be able to rebuild or repair it!

-- Personal Liability – Personal liability coverage will cover damages in the event that a guest at your home sustains an injury anywhere on your property.
+Personal liability coverage will cover damages in the event that a guest at your home sustains an injury anywhere on your property.
+Having personal liability coverage is crucial in not being held liable when an accident happens at your home.

-The average homeowner’s insurance policy offers coverage for damage caused by things like:
+The average homeowner’s insurance policy offers coverage for damage caused by an abundance of potential issues.
+The list includes things like:

 - Fire or smoke